mike-thompson-day8/cljsbuild-none-test-seed/README.md

 So, I figured out how to make it happen.
 And this repo shows how.

-The key bits of this repo are:
+This repo tries to demonstrate and document the overall process, but the key parts are:

-* a browser-based unittest runner `test.html` (found in this root directory).
-It will aloow you to debug unittests using chrome dev-tools.
-You can forget the command line and just refresh a browser page to see your unittest results.
+* a unittest runner which runs in the browser.
+See `test.html` in this root directory.
+It allows me to debug unittests using chrome dev-tools.
+Just refresh the browser page to see your unittest run.

 * a unittest runner script for `phantom.js` - found at `test/bin/runner-none.js`